-The WSO is proud to be a part of this arts-rich community.
-The orchestra wants to not only be part of the community, but wants to contribute to the community.
-In addition to presenting performances throughout the concert season at the Wayzata Community Church, orchestra members participate in the annual James J. Hill Days, and are members of the Wayzata Chamber of Commerce.
+The WSO is proud to be a part of this arts-rich culture, and has made it a goal to not only be part of the community, but to contribute to the community.
+In addition to presenting performances throughout the concert season at the Wayzata Central Middle School, orchestra members participate in the annual James J. Hill Days, and are members of the Wayzata Chamber of Commerce.
 Small ensembles from the orchestra also played at the Minnesota Landscape Arboretum during the summers of 2021 and 2022 (a partnership that allowed us to hand out tulips bulbs to audience members at our first post-Covid concert), and at the Boardwalk Senior Apartments in downtown Wayzata.
 Be sure to look for the WSO out and about in the greater Wayzata community!